Invest In Live Theatre —

 Submit your answers to the questions outlined in the conVERGE Application pdf as a written document, video recording or audio recording to mercedes@puentetheatre.ca

-All applicants will be notified of selection results by October 2, 2023.
+All applicants will be notified of selection results within one week of closing.

 Feedback from the 2021 conVERGE Artists: